Three River Rendezvous

 Crowsnest River Kayak Trip

-Here’s photo and video footage of my last kayaking trip by my friend Janson.
-Watch for the drop off Lundbreck Falls at about the 3:15 mark.
+Here’s some video footage of me going over Lundbreck Falls on my last kayaking trip taken by my friend Janson.

 Also, check out Janson’s enthusiastic report on the trip.